Short answer: 1 May 2026.

 If you’re proactive, you’ll adapt just fine.

-Contact us today for expert advice or a no-obligation offer.
+Contact Property Rescue today for expert advice or a no-obligation offer — or call 020 8634 0224 to speak with our team.